SQL vs NoSQL: Key Differences Explained

 NoSQL Databases

-NoSQL (Not Only SQL) databases are non-relational databases designed to handle unstructured or semi-structured data.
+NoSQL (Not Only SQL) databases are non-relational databases designed to handle unstructured, semi-structured, or structured data.
 They offer flexible schemas and are optimized for scalability and performance.
 Common types of NoSQL databases include:

 Key Differences Between SQL and NoSQL